Superalloys and Pulsed Electrochemical Machining (PECM)

 Researchers are constantly seeking to develop new alloys with an even higher resistance temperature, as industrial needs for gas turbines and heat exchangers increases.
 Better processing techniques are yielding purer alloys, and researchers are increasingly introducing refractory elements like Tungsten and Molybdenum.
 Engineers currently estimate the average aircraft engine's weight is 40-50% composed of Superalloys.

-Voxel has assisted a wide array of organizations and is a specialized contract manufacturer with ECM technology.
+Voxel has assisted a wide array of organizations and is a specialized contract manufacturer with PECM technology.

 To learn more about our technology, get in touch with us!